jetbrains-academy/flask-app-course/Building the Gateway Application/Get Resource/task.md

 ## Get Resource

-In this task we will define the `get_resource` function, which will:
+In this task, we will define the `get_resource` function, which will:
-- Forward the request to the relevant endpoint in invsys (depending on the url: if the item id is provided, it needs to be added to the route, and the in the invsys it will result in calling the `get` method of the Device Resource)
+- Forward the request to the relevant endpoint in `invsys` (depending on the URL: if the item ID is provided, it needs to be added to the route, which in `invsys` will result in calling the `get` method of the Device Resource)
 - Forward the response back to the client.
-Create a Response object by deconstructing our response from above
+Create a `Response` object from the response received.

-Looking at our `get_resource` function at first we might want to take the incoming request and forward it to the instance of our invsys.
-If we deployed invsys on 127.0.0.1 then we could use:
+Looking at our `get_resource` function, at first, we might want to take the incoming request and forward it to the instance of our
+`invsys`.
+If we deployed `invsys` on 127.0.0.1, then we could use:

 ```python
 import requests